bootscore/bs-cookie-settings/README.md

 </script>
 ```

-### Open settings modal
+### Open preferences modal

-By clicking one of the "Accept all", "Reject all" or "Save settings" button, the cookie `bs_cookie_settings` is set with your preferences and hides banner and modal for 182 days.
-To open settings modal again, add following link to your privacy policy and to a **HTML widget** in **Footer 1** position.
+By clicking one of the "Accept all", "Reject all" or "Save preferences" button, the cookie `bs_cookie_settings` is set with your preferences and hides banner and modal for 182 days.
+To open preferences modal again, add following link to your privacy policy and to a **Custom HTML** widget in a **Footer** widget position.

 #### Link